-We hope you love these Pimm’s Cup Boozy Popsicles from SoFabFood Contributor, Emma from Kids Craft Room, as much as we do.
-If you enjoyed this recipe, be sure to find more like it in our Cocktails and Desserts sections.
-For daily recipe inspiration, like us on Facebook, follow us on Pinterest, and stop by our Google+ Community to see all of the amazing recipes our community members are sharing.
+We hope you love these Pimm’s Cup Boozy Popsicles from SoFabFood Home Chef, Emma from Kids Craft Room, as much as we do.
+If you love this summer refresher, you can find more like it by visiting our Cocktails Section.
+For daily recipe inspiration, like us on Facebook and follow us on Pinterest.
 Enjoy!

 Disclosure: Message intended for our readers 21+ only.
 Please drink responsibly!